 Rick Roberts, Windmills, 1972

 The newly-formed Eagles all appear on Rick Roberts’ first solo album, Windmills.
 Roberts is best known as a founding member of the 1970s group Firefall.
 But he was around long before that.
 When Gram Parsons left the Flying Burrito Brothers in 1971, Roberts took his place.
-Future Eagle, Bernie Leadon, was a member of the Burritos at that time and both appeared on the 1971 album The Flying Burrito Brothers.
+Future Eagle, Bernie Leadon, was also a member of the group at that time and both appeared on the 1971 album The Flying Burrito Brothers.
 It would be the last Burritos album for both.
 By 1972, Bernie had joined the Eagles and Rick was making his first solo album.
 Leadon, Glenn Frey, Don Henley, and Randy play and sing backup on three tracks on Windmills, including the beautiful opener “Deliver Me.”
-In the mid-1980s, Randy and Rick would team up for a brief period as Rick Roberts & Open Secret, then later as just The Roberts-Meisner Band.
+In the mid-1980s, Randy and Rick would team up for a brief period as Rick Roberts & Open Secret, which later became The Roberts-Meisner Band.

 “Claim On Me”